 - Guide careers.
 Your organization should support the career aspirations of its staff, providing opportunities to people and supporting their efforts to achieve their goals.

 - Reward staff.
 There are many ways that people and teams can be rewarded, including base pay, bonuses, and non-monetary rewards.
 For some people in some organizations their pay is publicly known (for example, in Canada public employees who make over a certain amount have their salaries published annually) whereas for most people their remuneration strategy is private.

 - Manage staff.
 Your organization needs to perform basic functions such as hiring (onboarding) staff, letting people go (offboarding), promoting, demoting, transferring them and providing benefits to people.

-- Staff IT.
+- Staff groups.
 You need to identify, and plan for, your organization’s staffing needs.
-This includes succession planning for senior IT people, critical technical positions (yes, that includes all those legacy COBOL programmer positions), and other critical roles such as product owners.
+This includes succession planning for senior people, critical technical positions (yes, that includes all those legacy COBOL programmer positions), and other critical roles such as product owners.
 This also includes staff capacity planning/forecasting as well as determining your mix of full time employees (FTEs) and contractors.

 - Form teams.
 There are different types of teams that can be formed to address IT functions, each of which are (self) organized differently.